How you can enter a caveat

 4. Where there are concerns that the estate may be distributed incorrectly.

-Please note that penalties can be imposed if a caveat is used inappropriately.
+Please note that penalties can be imposed if a caveat is used inappropriately, so advice from an experienced lawyer is recommended.

 How to enter a caveat